abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Functors in orders
 ===

-And now let's talk about one concept that is completely unrelated to functors, nudge-nudge (bad jokes are better than no jokes at all.)
+And now let's talk about one concept that is completely unrelated to functors, nudge-nudge (hey, bad jokes are better than no jokes at all, right?)
 In the theory of orders, we have functions between orders (which is unsurprising, as orders, like monoids/groups, are based on sets.)
 And one very interesting type of such function, which has applications in calculus and analysis, is a *monotonic function* (also called *monotone map*).
 This is a function between two orders that *preserves the order* of the elements.
 So a function $F$ is monotonic  when for every $a$ and $b$ in the source order, if $a ≤ b$ then $F(a) ≤ F(b)$.

 For example, the function that maps the current time to the distance traveled by some object is monotonic because the distance traveled increases (or stays the same) as time increases.

 ![A monotonic function](monotone_map.svg)

-If we plot this or any other monotonic function on a line graph, we see that it goes just one direction.
+If we plot this or any other monotonic function on a line graph, we see that it goes just one direction (i.e. just up or just down.)

 ![A monotonic function, represented as a line-graph](monotone_map_plot.svg)